 As a school, we work closely with our church, St John the Evangelist and they are involved in our worship, governance and are a resource for religious education and pastoral care.

-Mark Stafford is the priest in charge at St John’s Church.
+Rev. Lindiwe Maseko is the vicar in charge at St John’s Church.
 Our classes at visit St John’s Church regularly, for our special service days: Harvest, Christmas, Ash Wednesday, Easter, Pentecost and the leaver’s service.
 Classes visit to look around and learn about the building and its use

 We promote all the gospel values (generosity, courage, compassion, trust, justice, peace, thankfulness, forgiveness, love, friendship, reverence, humility, hope, wisdom) at school, but we have chosen 4 as central to our Christian vision.
 These are: Respect, Honesty, Perseverance and Service.
 We focus on 2 "values" for the term.

 Our Faith Group, with representatives from Year 1 to Year 6, was established with its main purpose to ensure that the Christian distinctiveness of the school, as a 'Church of England' Primary School, is maintained and enhanced.
 We meet every half term to discuss worship, their views, and participation.

 Bible Lunchtime Club

 This runs once a week for KS2 children.
 They have the opportunity to listen and discuss Bible stories, respond creatively through art and craft activities.
 This is a popular club where the children have a lot of fun.
 All children of faith and no faith are welcome to attend.